 "I can't believe you missed it.
 It was so awesome!
 Hiro was…"

 I tuned out her voice while pretending to look interested as she talks.
 She had to be the biggest geek girl I've ever met.
 She could happily do calculus in her sleep and watch every Sci-Fi movie the Earth has to offer.
 Her voice was soft and slightly raspy.
 However, it got extremely high pitched when she was excitedly talking, like she is now.
 I wish she'd shut up.
 I'm not the mood to be around her.
 Really don't want to be with anyone, actually.
 I want to be alone.
 Well, alone with…

-I immediately became alert at the sound of her name and the pang in my heart from hearing it.
+I immediately became alert at the sound of her name, and there's a pang in my heart.
 No one, not even Terrence, had uttered her name around me since she left.
 I'm barely able to even think my lover's name without falling into a pit of despair.
 And yet, Tzu says it like it's nothing.
 As if it was as common as saying "bless you" when someone sneezed.

 "Hey, don't you get off here?" says a voice with a hand that's shaking me a little.
 My eyes snap open and meet the brown eyes of a guy with braces.
 I glance out the window and nod at the boy.